aral/ar.al-site/content/2018/07/30/workaround-for-npm-install-error-on-lineageos-15.1/index.md

     {{< highlight javascript >}}, maxConcurrentWorkers : (require('os').cpus() || { length: 1 }).length{{< /highlight >}}

-    Replace the `1` in the code snippet above with the number of cores that your phone has.
-For my Samsung S9+, I used 8 as it has an octa-core processor.
+3. Replace the `1` in the code snippet above with the number of cores that your phone has and save the file.
+(For my Samsung S9+, I used 8 as it has an octa-core processor.)

-3. Save the file.

 That should fix the problem and you should be able to use npm again.

 [^1]: I did not encounter this error on my Nexus 5 with LineageOS 14.1.
+The phone exhibiting the error is running LineageOS 15.1, Termux version 0.64, Node.js version 8.11.3 and npm version 5.6.0.

+[^2]: If you get a _command not found_ error at this step, it's most likely because you haven't specified a default editor to use in your shell configuration.
+To fix that and use a simple editor called nano as your default, execute the following command: `echo "export EDITOR='nano'" >> ~/.bashrc && source ~/.bashrc`.
+Replace `.bashrc` with `.zshrc` if you're using zsh instead of bash as your shell.